feedhenry-staff/fh-js-mocks/README.md

 					p: PASS
 				}
 			})
-			// Since we're using $fh.act we mimic the cloud response callback
+			// The set response function takes two args.
+			// The first arg, if not null will cause the error/fail callback
+			// to be called with the given value.
+The second arg will be the
+			// result passed to the success callback but will only be triggered
-			// structure here.
-The first arg is an error, the second is a
+			// if the first arg is null
-			// response; just like in cloud/main.js
 			.setResponse(null, {
 				session: 'e4b6f7cfbe45a24e4773c6c2f59a0c41'
 				data: {